What is GEO? The Marketer's Guide to Generative Engine Optimization

 Monitor and iterate.
 AI visibility isn't static.
 Models update, competitors improve, and the landscape shifts.
 Check your visibility regularly and adjust your strategy based on what's working.

-Good news: SEO and GEO aren't competing strategies.
-They reinforce each other.
+How do SEO and GEO reinforce each other?

 Content that ranks well on Google tends to influence AI recommendations.
-Backlinks that boost your SEO also signal authority to AI models.
-A strong brand presence on review sites helps both channels.
+Backlinks that boost SEO also signal authority to AI models.
+Strong SEO foundations make GEO easier.

 The main adjustment is mindset.
 SEO focuses on individual pages ranking for keywords.
 GEO focuses on your overall brand being recognized as a trusted solution in your category.